alexdesaint/alexdesaint.github.io/content/_index.md

   - "**Market Data & Historical Systems (2025–Present):**"
   - "Currently leading the introduction of a historical pricing and market data platform to support research, calibration, and trading analysis."
   - "Designed a horizontally scalable, sharded architecture using ScyllaDB to handle large volumes of historical market data."
-  - "Established data models and access patterns optimized for both real-time pricing and offline analytics."
   - "**Leadership & Strategy (2023–Present):**"
   - "Built and led the Pricing Team (4+ developers), responsible for the design, delivery, and long-term ownership of the company’s pricing applications."
-  - "Acted as manager, technical lead, and main point of contact for trading and quantitative stakeholders, ensuring alignment between pricing models and production constraints."
+  - "Acted as manager until 2025, I am now technical lead, and main point of contact for trading and quantitative stakeholders."
   - "**Pricing Platform Modernization (2022–Present):**"
   - "Design and maintain a real-time pricing framework based on Vola Dynamics, used for single-stock and index options across European and US markets.
 Successful decommissioning of the legacy pricing model."
   - "Introduced Rust into the pricing ecosystem, defining best practices and using it for performance-critical and safety-sensitive components."